PDO Mono Threads Sydney

 Before and AftersView gallery

-Mono threading works to stimulate collagen and improve skin texture.
+Mono threading works to stimulate collagen and improve skin texture for patients in Sydney.
 This skin treatment works by creating a tightening effect, which promotes skin thickening.
 This results in a more youthful appearance by making fine lines and wrinkles less noticeable.

 The treatment is a very customised procedure, during which your healthcare professional will work closely with you to achieve the best results possible.
 It is a minimally invasive procedure where the Matrix PDO threads are inserted into the upper skin with a tiny micro-needle or cannula.